Hyle-org/devhub-hyle/README.md

-# Hylé developer hub
+# Hyli developer hub

-This repository contains the source of the [Hylé Developer Hub](https://docs.hyle.eu/).
+This repository contains the source of the [Hyli Developer Hub](https://docs.hyli.org/).

 You can participate by filing issues or submitting pull requests.